jaxsonfisher27/cloned/README.md

 	Rendek, L. (2020, May 27).
 Bash Scripting Tutorial for Beginners.
 Retrieved October 02, 2020, from https://linuxconfig.org/bash-scripting-tutorial-for-beginners
 Collaboration
 	I collaborated with my partner Jaxson Fisher, by sharing my GitHub link with him.
 I also referred to Slack for some help with the assignment, and asked a question regarding the submission, which professor Rita Mitra answered for me.

+Code Review (Jaxson Fisher)
+This project looks pretty good, the lab instructions were followed to a T with the exception of pathing file differences similar to mine as our computers have different directory layouts.
+I don't believe there are any prominent errors in the code, everything seems to be in line with the lab details so I don't have any suggestions for alterations in the code given what surface level knowledge I now have of shellscript.
+I believe the code is indented properly as it's near identical to the instructions and everything ran fine when I tested it in the bash compiler.